Antimo51/Algorithm-Templates/README.md

 It can gurantee you to get started right away.

 ## HP_plus.cpp
-Input two integers, no matter how big it is.
+Input two integers, no matter how big they are.
 Out put the sum of them.

 ## calc_determinant_optimised.cpp